 Today Apple is releasing iOS 10.
 It will probably be available by the time you read this!

 We’ve recently updated The Hit List for iPhone& iPad to version 2.5.6, to be ready for iOS 10.
-Grab it from the app store while its hot!
+Grab it from the app store while it’s hot!